psugimoto/poc-ds-template/README.md

-The app has 3 endpoints:
-- /load - loads model.pkl into memory

-- /evaluate - returns the precision of the model on a test dataset

-- /predict - returns a prediction when the request contains a JSON with features.
-The prediction can be: Setosa, Versicolour or Virginica

-            JSON example:
-            {
-                "sepal length": 5,
-                "sepal width": 3,
-                "petal length": 3,
-                "petal width": 1,
-            }

 # GetNinjas Datascience Template - FLASK based

 Estrutura recomendada para projetos de datascience em Python, quando usando Flask.
 Há uma versão para Django também, no branch **``django``**.